batuhankmkaraman/mlbasedad/README.md

 # Citation

 We encourage researchers to use our preprocessing pipeline for their work, so that we can have a cumulatively growing literature on early prediction of Alzheimer's.
 We would like our paper to serve as a foundation for others to improve upon.
-If you are using our code, please cite:
+If you use our code, please cite:

 ```bash
 @article{karaman_2022_machine,